tedjames/squad-jarvis/README.md

 - "Setup mortar position at foxtrot 3 2 1 4" to set the mortar position
 - "New fire mission at F2 3 4" to set a mortar target with coordinates F2K3K4
+- "Save current target as Airfield" to save the current target with a custom name
+- "Delete Airfield target" to delete the Airfield target
+- "Delete all targets except Airfield" to delete all targets except for Airfield

 More coming soon!